-“The models that worked in the past ten years will not work in the next five,” says Dr Yasar Jarrar, Vice-chair, Global Agenda Council on the Future of Government, World Economic Forum, stressing on the need for innovation in the public and private sectors in the Middle East.
+“The models that worked in the past ten years will not work in the next five,” says Dr Yasar Jarrar, Vice-chair, Global Agenda Council on the Future of Government, World Economic Forum, stressing on the need for Innovation in Dubai of public and private sectors.

 The governments and private firms in the region had, until the recent past, held on to old traditions and shied away from taking roads untraveled.
 But things began to change in the last few years, after the ripples of major developments in the global economy made their way into the oil-rich nations in the region.

-In AMEinfo’s special report, 7 Strategies to Survive the Rest of 2016, Dr Jarrar argues that there is no choice but to innovate, as the Arab world’s finances are faced with difficult times.
+In AME info’s special report, 7 Strategies to Survive the Rest of 2016, Dr Jarrar argues that there is no choice rather than Innovation in Dubai, as the Arab world’s finances are faced with difficult times.
 “The region’s governments and the private sector have two options: they can continue to watch the economy soften further – and their own finances soften with it, or they can turn around and rethink what is possible.”

 The experts say that innovation is increasingly being recognised as a necessity in the region and it is at the heart of the structural changes and regulatory reforms, especially after being hit by the cheap crude oil prices.